-Inshore fishing is perfect for any group on vacation thanks to calmer waters and more flexible schedules.
-With shorter distances to prime fishing spots, guides don’t have to use as much fuel which makes these trips more affordable.
+Thanks to calmer waters and more flexible schedules, inshore fishing is perfect for any group on vacation.
+With shorter distances to prime fishing spots, guides don’t have to use as much fuel, making these trips more affordable.
 To top it all off, plenty of big fish head to the shallows every spring which means a trophy fish is still a very real possibility.

-Spring inshore fishing in Panama City Beach is world class with several fish hitting hard all season long and others starting to warm up.
-The waters surrounding Panama City are full of unique habitats with untouched mangrove shorelines and pristine backwaters providing endless spots to get a bite.
-The usual suspects biting in the spring are redfish, black drum, speckled sea trout, and sheepshead but the real prize is the cobia and pompano.
+Spring inshore fishing in Panama City Beach is world class, with several fish hitting hard all season long and others starting to warm up.
+The waters surrounding Panama City are full of unique habitats with untouched mangrove shorelines and pristine backwaters, providing endless spots to get a bite.
+The usual suspects like redfish, black drum, speckled sea trout, and sheepshead bite in the spring, but the real prize is the cobia and pompano.

 Nearshore fishing offers opportunities to catch larger fish without long travel times.
 While the fuel costs are still minimized, the fish are full size.
 If you’re after a balance of offshore action but with smooth seas and an experience that anglers of all levels can enjoy, a nearshore trip is it.